What Your Attorney Didn’t Tell You about Your New Healthcare Practice

 Not compliant in all of these areas?
 To protect your business and keep track of fast-paced changes in the industry, you need to consult an attorney with deep knowledge of health law.

-If you operate in Illinois, Wisconsin, Michigan, Florida, or New Mexico, Jackson LLP can help you understand your practice’s legal exposure and determine if you may need additional services.
+If you operate in one of the states where we practice, Jackson LLP can help you understand your practice’s legal exposure and determine if you may need additional services.
 Begin the conversation by scheduling a complimentary consultation with one of our attorneys.
 While the ultimate choice to comply is yours, we’ll give you the knowledge and tools to make that decision and assess your risk.